reactioncommerce/reaction-docs/developer/architecture/routing.md

 ## Route Hooks

 The `Router.Hooks` namespace provides a router-agnostic API for registering functions to be called either on specific routes or on _every_ route.
-Like FlowRouter, there are hooks for `onEnter` and `onExit` and the callback functions are passed the same `context` object to optionally do something with.
+There are hooks for `onEnter` and `onExit` and the callback functions are passed the same `context` object to optionally do something with.

 ### API